Want to know the best Indoor Succulent Plants? Check out the stunning succulents that grow well indoor, for house, office and apartment!

 Nothing beats the beauty of trailing stems with heart-shaped leaves cascading down from the hanging baskets.
-Vines can reach a length of around 3 feet and sport variegated foliage having marble patterns and purple shaded veins.
+Vines can reach around 3 feet, and sport variegated foliage with marble patterns and purple shaded veins.
 Apart from a hanging basket, you can also locate it on a windowsill or shelf in a pot.
 Partial sun is well suited for this fast-growing plant!

 The strap-shaped leaves of this small succulent are covered with white spots.
 It’s a resilient succulent that can survive low-light and periods of drought.
 Once mature, Gasteria bears attractive tubular, curved flowers with pink hues.

 Scientific Name: Euphorbia milii

 When grown indoors as a houseplant, the Crown of thorns remains compact and grows only 2-3 feet tall.
 It grows easily indoors, provided you locate it near a well-lit window.
 Its defining features are broad leaves, spiny stems, and red and yellow bracts.

 Scientific Name: Sempervivum spp.